populationgenetics/exercises/Population_structure/ExerciseStructure_2020.md

 Consider two non-identical and separated populations of chimpanzees without genetic drift, natural selection, mutation or migration.
 Mating is random within each population.
+We analyze a variation at a biallelic locus.
 In population 1 the frequency of allele A is 0.1 and in population 2 the frequency of allele A is 0.9.
 A young researcher has collected a sample comprising 50% from each population (each population is assumed to be of equal size).
 Calculate